Enjoy Art in the Heart of Nature at Kobe Rokko Meets Art 2025: beyond

 Multiple types of tickets are available.
 In addition to the Admission Passport, which grants admission to all venues that require a ticket, the special Passport with Night Pass lets you enjoy the nighttime event Light Forest-Night Art Stroll as well.
 Tickets can be purchased online in advance or at ticket counters in downtown Kobe or on Mt.
 Rokko.

-If you are traveling in the Kansai region from summer to fall, we highly recommend attending the Kobe Rokko Meets Art festival.
+If you are traveling in the Kansai region this fall, we highly recommend attending the Kobe Rokko Meets Art festival.
 It will be a valuable experience to contemplate the world and society through the nature and art of Mt.
 Rokko.

 - Period: August 23 to November 30, 2025